cIAmAShape/NGPTesting/intro-to-bash/README.md

 ![Left: If/Else || Right: If/Elif/Else](images/if-structure.png)

 The main and recurring syntax for these blocks in bash is the use of **start** and **stop** indicators; for `if/else` and `if/elif/else` statements, these are `then` and `fi` (Notice that `fi` is the word `if` spelled backwards!).
 They indicate to the bash interpreter when the block begins and ends.
 You will also need to use a semicolon to place a distinction between the *start* command at the *condition / comparison*.
-While indentation is not strictly neccesary for the `if` block, it helps with readability.
+While indentation is not strictly necessary for the `if` block, it helps with readability.

 Now, let's look at `comparisons/ex1.sh`, a brief and simple number comparison example: